Trying a footing out for Mud Ways_03 in a tilted tray of clay, sand and mud (04/2011)

 Since 2014 his practice has shifted to Northumberland where he now lives for much of the year.
-He is working on the restoration of a farmstead with new outbuildings as well as a house in Emsworth, Hampshire.
+He is working on the restoration of a farmstead with new outbuildings as well as on an extension to a house in Emsworth, Hampshire.

 In the last years I have striven for new ways to understand architecture in terms framed by the study of landscape.

 I am not interested in a nostalgic approach.
 My work is of the present.
 I want it to resonate with rather than merely repeat what was there - using the language that is already inscribed in a place but in a way that speaks of today.

 John Lonsdale thanks David and Elizabeth Lonsdale for their kind and generous support.

 The words are partly borrowed from and inspired by reading Andy Goldsworthy’s book called ‘Enclosure’ pp92-103 ‘Coleridge’s Walk - Buttermere, Ennerdale and Wastwater’.